 Here I am 2 years and 8 months later achieving what I said I was going to do.
 Even with all the obstacles that I had to overcome.
 I had my eyes on my goal and I reached for the stars.
 With my tenacity, I refused to give up on the project.
 Under extreme perturbation, I was determined to make this project a reality.
 I still have a lot to go.
 At the moment I have one foot in the door but pretty soon I know I will completely enter that door I envisioned long ago.
 A door filled with opportunities.

 I've been waiting in line for this roller coaster and now it's my turn.
 I'm holding on tight because I know it's going to be one hell of a ride.
-I'm so excited to take this journey after so many set backs and disappointments, the project Arnaud and I started is finally
+I'm so excited to take this journey after so many set backs and disappointments, the project Arnaud and I have started is finally materializing.

 My advice to others in a similar situation is to have a plan.
 There are many organizations that can help you leave toxic relationships.
 Get information.
 Even if you are not ready to leave get informed.
 It took me 6 months after reaching out to family help to get the courage to leave.
 Stay safe.
 I never had meetings with my ex without family help being present.
 Never think that you know the person and that they will not cause harm to you.
 I never imagined my ex would do the things he did.
 The only regret I have is that I did not leave sooner.